ek8203/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

+I started with simple Lenet model without any changes just to test the code and the collected driving data.
+I did not use the data batch generator at that point since the dataset was not originaly too big.
+That did not give me good results and I implemented nVidia model which I could train also without a generator and even to drive one lap.
+Then I tried to improve the model by collecting more data and adding more augmented images.
+Finaly I ran out of memory that forced me to implement a data generator.
+In my code I am using a ***use_generator*** flag to train the model with generator.

+Later I decided to try using my Lenet model from the Traffic Sign Classifier project and found it was performing very well.
+I decided to stick with Lenet architecture because because the model was lighter, trained faster and required less memory resources than nVidia.
+In my code both models are presented but I choose Lenet model for final submission.

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 ([model.py](model.py) lines 18-24)

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).